-Enabling this parameter effectively disables all non-reporting functions for this Uptime Infrastructure Monitor instance.
+Enabling this parameter effectively disables all non-reporting functions for this up.time instance.
 Its report-related options, including the SMTP settings to distribute reports, is set on the Monitoring Station.

 - 4. Reduce the connection pool size:

 - connectionPoolMaximum=50

 - 5. Configure the database settings so that the reporting instance connects to the same database your Monitoring Station is using: